rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 ..
 [50] The inter- and intragroup pairing solvers solely maximise the overall correlation with the individual pairing preferences.
 It may happen that a slightly lesser overall correlation result comes with a considerable lower standard deviation.
 Is this pairing solution than fairer than the one with a higher overall correlation?
 Asked more generally: is a society with highest global welfare but uneven wealth distribution a fairer society than the one showing less global welfare but with a considerable less uneven wealth distribution?

 ..
 [51] See https://britishgeologicalsurvey.github.io/science/python-forking-vs-spawn/

 ..
+[52] See the documentation of the :py:mod:`multiprocessing` module

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive